CrashOverride85/zc95/docs/LuaNotes.md

 ### Example
 The `audio.lua` script shows an example of audio support assuming microphone input.
 Channels 1 & 2 are on constant at the default pulse width/frequency, and channels 3 & 4 react to volume changes

+## TriPhase
+The ZC95 now has _limited_ triphase support from Lua.

+As recap, "triphase" is where two channels are linked together with a common electrode.
+There is a good description of it on [Joanne's Reviews](https://www.sexmachinereviews.co.uk/estim-systems-triphase-cable-review.html).
+Due to the interactions between channels, it is more important to **not make any connections above the waist with triphase enabled.**

+In normal operation, the ZC95 will never generate two pulses at same time - if the channels have been configured with frequencies that would cause two pulses to overlap, one is delayed.
+This is done as pulses overlapping in an uncontrolled/unintended manner can cause unexpected spikes if electrodes are in close proximately, and certainly if two have been joined together in a triphase configuration.

+The triphase support is used to allow the ZC95 to internationally generate pulses that overlap, but in a controlled manner with consistent results.

+At present, it only allows one channel to be linked to another, where a pulse on the linked linked channel is generated with a set overlap with the lead channel (further options likely to follow in the future).

+### Setup
+Before triphase can be used, the Config section must include `allow_triphase = true` - without this the triphase commands will be ignored.
+Setting this flag causes the pattern to be displayed prefixed with a `(!)` on the menu, as a warning that it uses triphase / disables channel isolation.

+With that set, `zc.EnableTriphase(true)` can then be called - the best place is probably in the `Setup` function, but it can be anywhere.
+With triphase enabled, the ZC95 will no longer do anything to stop pulses being generated at the same time, regardless of where the pulses are coming from.
+So be careful - even unlinked channels will start generating pulses that can overlap if the frequencies set will cause them to clash.
+For the time being, it's probably best to stick to 2 channels when using triphase until it's expanded to be more configurable.

+Finally, link two channel together using `zc.LinkChannels`, e.g. running `zc.LinkChannels(1, 2, 0)`, will link channel 2 to channel 1 (lead channel), and cause a pulses to be generated on channel 2 at the same time as pulses on channel 1.
+Changing the pulse width & frequency of channel 1 will affect channel 2.
+Once linked, only the power level of the linked channel should should be changed.

+### Example
+See [trifade.lua](../source/zc95/LuaScripts/trifade.lua) for an example Lua script that enables triphase, then continually alters the offset between to the two channels at a speed set from the menu.

+A graphic example of what's happening may help.

+With channel 1 and 2 linked, using the default pulse width of 150, at three different offsets:

+![offset 0]

+*0% Offset* - No offset; the pulses on the linked channels are generated at the same time (result of `zc.LinkChannels(1, 2, 0)`)

+![offset 50]

+*50% Offset* - the pulse on the linked channel starts half way through the pulse on the lead channel (result of `zc.LinkChannels(1, 2, 50)`)

+![offset 100]

+*100% Offset* - the pulse on the linked channel starts as the pulse on the lead channel finishes  (result of `zc.LinkChannels(1, 2, 100)`)

 [acc port]: images/lua_acc_port.png "Accessory port"
+[offset 0]: images/TriphaseOffset0pc.png "zc.LinkChannels(1, 2, 0)"
+[offset 50]: images/TriphaseOffset50pc.png "zc.LinkChannels(1, 2, 50)"
+[offset 100]: images/TriphaseOffset100pc.png "zc.LinkChannels(1, 2, 100)"